Swartz Foundation

 Since the Swartz Foundation does not accept unsolicited applications, the key factor for receiving support is alignment with the foundation's established priorities and having connections to the foundation's trustees or existing network.

-Organizations most likely to receive support:
+Organisations most likely to receive support:

-• U.S.-based organizations supporting Israeli causes
+• U.S.-based organisations supporting Israeli causes

 • Institutions addressing issues that resonate with the trustees' personal interests